 Apart from the gorgeous shade of ancient oak trees and the ubiquitous Spanish moss, the cemetery is dotted with unique and breathtaking memorials for its residents.
 It’s quite literally a hauntingly beautiful place!
 While you’re here, you can also visit the graves of musician Johnny Mercer and author Upton Sinclair to pay your respects.

-The “Bird Girl” statue, made famous by the book and movie The Other Side of Midnight is no longer located in the cemetary due to its notoriety; it can now be found in Savannah’s Telfair Museums.
+The “Bird Girl” statue, made famous by the book and movie Midnight in the Garden of Good and Evil is no longer located in the cemetery due to its notoriety; it can now be found in Savannah’s Telfair Museums.
 But there is still plenty to see during your visit to Bonaventure that will make it worth the trek!

 You’ll get great value from your visit to the Telfair Museums!
 With the purchase of one ticket, you gain access to all three museums and you can spread your visits out over a week.